ashedow/helpers/docs/DBs/BigData/AirFlow/README.md

 Airflow allows you to create new Operators, Hooks, Sensors and other entities to suit the requirements of you or your team.
 The extensibility is one of the many reasons which makes Apache Airflow powerful.

 Also, you can use this functionality for modifying Airflow Web UI: add new pages (views) and menu links.

+## SLAs

+An SLA, or a *Service Level Agreement*, is an expectation for the **maximum time** a Task should take.
+If a task takes longer than this to run, then it visible in the "SLA Misses" part of the user interface, as well going out in an email of all tasks that missed their SLA.

+Tasks over their SLA are not cancelled, though - they are allowed to run to completion.
+If you want to cancel a task after a certain runtime is reached, you want Timeouts instead.
+To set an SLA for a task, pass a datetime.timedelta object to the Task/Operator's sla parameter.
+You can also supply an sla_miss_callback that will be called when the SLA is missed if you want to run your own logic.
+If you want to disable SLA checking entirely, you can set `check_slas = False` in Airflow's `[core] configuration`.

+## Special Exceptions

+If you want to control your task's state from within custom Task/Operator code, Airflow provides two special exceptions you can raise:
+• AirflowSkipException will mark the current task as skipped
+• AirflowFailException will mark the current task as failed ignoring any remaining retry attempts

+These can be useful if your code has extra knowledge about its environment and wants to fail/skip faster - e.g., skipping when it knows there's no data available, or fast-failing when it detects its API key is invalid (as that will not be fixed by a retry).

+## Zombie/Undead Tasks

+No system runs perfectly, and task instances are expected to die once in a while.
+Airflow detects two kinds of task/process mismatch:
+• Zombie tasks are tasks that are supposed to be running but suddenly died (e.g. their process was killed, or the machine died).
+Airflow will find these periodically, clean them up, and either fail or retry the task depending on its settings.
+• Undead tasks are tasks that are not supposed to be running but are, often caused when you manually edit Task Instances via the UI.
+Airflow will find them periodically and terminate them.

 ## Debug and test Apache Airflow